What is the role of XICA consultants in supporting data-driven decision-making?

 After graduating from Tokyo University of Science, he joined McCann Erickson and worked as an account director supporting the strategy, planning and execution of marketing communication activities for various clients.
 In September 2021, he joined XICA.
 As a consultant/manager, he supports the marketing activities of major domestic clients with solutions based on data science, from strategy formulation in the marketing field to tactical planning and the construction of a policy evaluation platform.

-## The challenge of non-creatively driven marketing
+## Breaking new ground with data science: The challenge of redefining marketing

 ── I heard that XICA is your first job change.